DS4PS/cpp-529-master/schedule.md

 **ASSIGNMENT:**

-> For your discussion topic this week,

-For the YellowDig discussion this week, propose labels for Groups 1-8 based on a careful inspection of how the census variable relate to a particular group.
+> For your discussion topic this week, you will  propose labels for Groups 1-8 constructed during Lab 3 using cluster analysis ([Image 1](https://www.dropbox.com/s/56wxc6jgwpfhlj9/Phoenix_Cluster_Neighborhoods.png?dl=1)).
+In order to provide an appropriate label, you must do a careful inspection of how the census variables overall relate to a particular group (([Image 2](https://www.dropbox.com/s/4dgflw2x6tvkljr/Phoenix_Cluster_Neighborhoods-Comparison.png?dl=1))).
 A good label will be catchy and descriptive of the population within the neighborhood cluster.

 **Please post your reflection as a new pin on [YellowDig](https://canvas.asu.edu/courses/37703/assignments/842344).**

 <br>

 <br>